MercuricChloride/streamline/README.md

 I'm sure there are lots of bugs waiting to be found.
 If you find something please let me know!

-#### Features ready by 11/27/2023
+#### Features ready by ~~11/27/2023~~ 11/31/2023
-1. Store Modules (This is coming super soon)
+1. ~~Store Modules (This is coming super soon)~~ DONE!
-2. Arbitrary Functions
+2. ~~Arbitrary Functions~~ DONE!
 3. Modules w/ Param inputs
 4. Helpers for bootstrapping and fetching abis for contracts.
 Think `streamline init`
 5. Contract Instances
 6. Sink Configs

+_I pushed back the release of some of these features, as I spent a few days cleaning up and optimizing the code generation pathway.
+It makes building the repl much simpler.
+So that is only a few days of work away._

 #### Features coming soon
 1. Arbitrary substeams spkg interop
 2. Live REPL for substreams development, without wasting your data.
 (We will offer a free endpoint to query raw block data from)
 3. LSP and Editor Support for things other than emacs, since I already built that :)
+4. Rust fn interop

 ## License